jaroshevskii/slideverse/README.md

   -skipMacroValidation build
 ```

-Or just open `Slideverse.xcworkspace` in Xcode and run — the local Swift package resolves
+> [!NOTE]
-automatically, and the database bootstraps on launch. (`-skipMacroValidation` is only needed
+> `-skipMacroValidation` is only needed for headless/CI builds.
+In the Xcode GUI you approve the
-for headless/CI builds; in the GUI you approve the macro plugins once.)
+> macro plugins once and run normally.

 ---